Dubsta/QuoteMachine/README.md

 Click a button, get a random quote!
 Tweet it if you like it.

 #### Features
-:wrench: *Well, some not  yet* :wrench:

  - [x] Small built-in quote database if the ajax call fails
  - [x] Quotes fade in smoothly
  - [x] buttons are disabled while loading new quote, with visual feedback to user.
- - [ ] Responsive design for mobile, medium and large screen sizes
+ - [x] Responsive design for mobile, medium and large screen sizes

 ### Why
 A mini project based on [freecodecamp's challenge](https://www.freecodecamp.com/challenges/build-a-random-quote-machine).